xgui17/Recipe-Analysis/README.md

 By plotting the distributions of the number of ingredients in the group in which `rating` is and is not missing, we find that the mean and median of the two distributions are roughly the same.
 Therefore, instead of using differences in means or medians, we decide to use **K-S statistic** (The Kolmogorov–Smirnov statistic) as our test statistic.

-<iframe src="assets/KDE_ing_rating.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/KDE_ing_rating.html" width=520 height=390 frameBorder=0></iframe>

-The p-value is smaller than 0.05, so we reject the null hypothesis and conclude that the missingness of rating seems to be dependent on the distribution of numbers of ingredients of each recipe to some extent, which means `rating` is MAR dependent on `num_ing`.
+The p-value is larger than 0.05, so we fail to reject the null hypothesis and conclude that the missingness of rating seems to be independent on the distribution of numbers of ingredients of each recipe to some extent, which means `rating` is not MAR dependent on `num_ing`.

-## Hypothesis Testing
+## PART IV: Hypothesis Testing
 Aside from analyzing the missing mechanism, we still have another question that was proposed at the top of this page – is the distribution of submitted years of recipes that got a rating of 5 randomly drawn from the distribution of submitted years of all recipes?
 To answer this question, we need to conduct a hypothesis test.
 Below are our null and alternative hypotheses.
 - H0: The distribution of the submitted years of recipes that got a rating of 5 was the same as the distribution of the submitted years of all recipes.
 - Ha: The distribution of the submitted years of recipes that got a rating of 5 was not the same as the distribution of the submitted years of all recipes.